rcambrj/dotfiles/README.md

-# Home
+# dotfiles

-Configures images for and provides updates to home servers
+Records configuration for nix machines, builds images for bare metal machines and deploys updates to cloud machines.
+Probably also has some useful modules and packages.

 ## To set up a machine (bare metal)